WillSmartYubico/caniauthenticate/_features/discoverable-credentials.md

 ---
-title: "User Presence"
+title: "Discoverable Credentials"
-description: "First introduced as part of U2F, user presence indicates a user interacted with a FIDO authenticator.
-User presence is a mandatory feature for all FIDO authenticators."
+description: "Discoverable credentials are credentials that can be listed by the client during an authentication ceremony.
+This enables authentication without having to enter the username, which is sometimes referred to as a usernameless authentication flow.
+Discoverable credentials that also require User Verification are often referred to as passkeys."
-category: ctap1
+category: ctap2
-keywords: u2f, up
+keywords: rk, passkey, usernameless
 last_test_date: "2024-05-07"
 test_url: "/tests/template.html"
 test_results_url: ""